-A load leg – sometimes called a foot prop or support leg – is a metal support leg that comes down from the edge of the rear-facing car seat’s base and rests on the floor of the vehicle
+A load leg, which is sometimes called a foot prop or support leg, is a metal pole that comes down from the base of a rear-facing car seat and rests on the floor of the vehicle.

-Crash tests show that this significantly reduces the forces on the baby’s head and neck – thereby keeping your baby’s brain and spine safer
+Crash tests show that load legs significantly reduce the forces on the baby’s head and neck, thereby keeping your baby’s brain and spine safer.

-These videos above – one of the Cybex Aton2 and the other of the Clek Liing – show how a load leg both decreases how far the car seat rotates downward (as shown by the red line) and how far the car seat rebounds (as shown by the blue line).
-The green line is there to show the recline angle of the car seats before the crash – and you can see it is identical on both seats.
-These crash tests are of the exact same Cybex Aton2 with the only difference being that the one on the left did NOT use the load leg and the one on the right did.
+These videos above – one of the Cybex Aton2 and the other of the Clek Liing – show how a load leg decreases how far the car seat rotates downward (as shown by the red line) and how far the car seat rebounds (as shown by the blue line).
+The green line shows the recline angle of the car seats before the crash – and you can see it’s identical on both seats.

-Many sedans and some SUV’s have a “hump” on the floor in the center seat, where the center floor is raised up.
-In vehicles with “humps,” depending on how high the hump is and which car seat you have, the load leg may not fit in that position because the hump is too high and the base would be jacked up off the vehicle seat cushion, often making the baby sit much more upright than is allowed.
-For Cybex and GB, the front of the base (the part closest to the front of the vehicle) must still make contact with the vehicle seat cushion when using the load leg.
+For Cybex and GB, the front of the base (the part closest to the front of the vehicle) must make contact with the vehicle seat cushion when using the load leg.
 For Nuna, if you are using rigid LATCH to install the base, the front end of the base does NOT have to contact the vehicle seat cushion when using the load leg (so long as the base is properly reclined).

 Below are statements from Cybex, GB and Nuna affirming that they allow the use of the load leg in cases where there is a hump in the floor.

-Some outboard (side) seats may not accommodate load legs if the vehicle seat is very deep – as the load leg may not bend properly over the edge of the vehicle seat.
+Deep Seats: Some outboard (side) seats may not accommodate load legs if the vehicle seat is very deep – as the load leg may not bend properly over the edge of the vehicle seat.
 We see this more frequently with shorter bases, like Cybex’s.